voxpupuli/voxpupuli.github.io/plugins/index.md

 title: Plugins
 ---

-This is a community curated list of plugins and tools for Puppet.
+This is a community curated list of plugins and tools for Puppet, some of which we host.

 Tools and plugins are defined in the `_data/tools` directory of the [community website repository](https://github.com/voxpupuli/voxpupuli.github.io)